Coronavirus: more economic support on its way as pressure mounts to raise alert level

 Supermarkets will stay open regardless of the alert level.

-Experts have also told the Government to ramp up testing as it was one of the best chances of getting on top of the spread of the virus.
+Experts have also told the Government to ramp up testing as it was one of the best chances of preventing the virus from spreading.

 Otago University epidemiologist Professor Michael Baker said it was vital testing capacity was increased.